Giulio-Cappelli/Giulio-Cappelli/README.md

 <h1 align="center">Hi, I'm Giulio Cappelli</h1>

-I'm a CS Student at UniTN in Trento (IT)
+I'm a Software Developer based in Trento (IT)

 Languages that I'm best at: